 Step 1 – Export an AIX file from ArcGIS Pro

-After designing your ArcGIS Pro project, export the map or layout as an .AIX file.
+After designing your ArcGIS Pro project (must be version 3.4 or later), export the map or layout as an .AIX file.
 Of course, to convert ArcGIS point data to Adobe Illustrator symbols, your map needs to have points.
 In my map below, there are three point data layers: MajorDams, Amtrak Stations, and Washington State Ferry Terminals.

 But wait — there’s more!
 I have also added the World Navigation vector tile basemap, which contains road shields and city point layers.
 Although you cannot see vector tile basemap layers listed in the ArcGIS Pro Contents pane, when you export an .AIX file, you will see all vector tile layers listed and organized in the Adobe Illustrator Layers pane.
 These points will also be converted to symbols.
 Note that sprites are raster images.
 Read this new post to learn about the new vector road shields symbol library provided with Maps for Adobe 3.8.